 Excellent punctuality is central to learning.
-For students to achieve their potential it is essential that high levels of punctuality are maintained.
-All students are expected to be on time every day and to every lesson.
+For pupils to achieve their potential it is essential that high levels of punctuality are maintained.
+All parents are expected to ensure that their children are on time every day.

 Our school acknowledges its legal duties under the Equality Act 2010, with respect to safeguarding and in respect to students with Special Educational Needs and Disabilities.